Nov 21, 2024

 by Nadia El-Yaouti | Dec 01, 2021

-Columbia University Photo Source: Adobe Stock Image
+A podium with the Columbia University logo in a hall.
+Photo Source: Adobe Stock Image

 Columbia University has reached a settlement with students who sued over unfair tuition and fees after classes moved online during the pandemic.